highwave-project/ICHEC_help/README.md

 #SBATCH --array=1-7:2
 ```

-Each job has the following environment variable set:
+Each job has the following environment variables set:
 1. **`SLURM_ARRAY_JOB_ID`**: The first job ID
 1. **`SLURM_ARRAY_TASK_ID`**: The job array index value
 1. **`SLURM_ARRAY_TASK_COUNT`**: The number of tasks in the job array